truancylounge/Ai-Resources/agentic_ai/2-arch-patterns-ai-agents.md

 Effectively realizing these characteristics introduces significant complexity.
 Hence, we need agentic design patterns to breakdown these complexities.

-## Why patterns matter in Agentic Development
+## Why patterns matter in Agentic Development?
 > How does the agent maintain state across multiple steps on its canvas?\
 > How does it decide when and how to use the tool?\
 > How is communication between agents managed?\